eva-e/ee-dms1-blog/posts/thirteenth-blog-post.md

 **I was drawn towards calm as it resonated with my personality.
 It was quite abstract at first however after I brainstormed beyond the literal word I created a list of sub themes.
 From the 9 sub themes I was able to generate 5 different icons.**

 _**Assignment 3 - Virtual Environment**_

-**How important was a working prototype to your design process?
-What did it offer that process?**
+## How important was a working prototype to your design process?
+What did it offer that process?

+**For my working prototype I designed a very simple and unrelated prototype as a draft in order for me to build my skill in creating pathways and terrains.
+My prototype included a first person camera and a simple mountain terrain, with the direction of the pathway mapped out by the raised and lowered mountains and the proximity between them to represent a clear path.
+I also added a purple and pink type sunset skybox to check how the shadows fall on the terrain.**

-**How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensional media?**
+## How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensional media?
+**My experience in designing two-dimensional media contrast greatly with designing a three-dimensional ennvironment

-**What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?**
+## What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?

-**How did you use sound in your project, and how was this similar to and different from your use of sound in Assignments 1 and 2?**
+## How did you use sound in your project, and how was this similar to and different from your use of sound in Assignments 1 and 2?

-**How did you unify the different elements of your virtual environment under a certain themeor concept?**
+## How did you unify the different elements of your virtual environment under a certain themeor concept?

-**How did your theme or concept evolve over the project’s development?**
+## How did your theme or concept evolve over the project’s development?

-**What did you discover through the process of play testing that you wouldn’t have discovered otherwise?**
+## What did you discover through the process of play testing that you wouldn’t have discovered otherwise?

 _**Webpage Ideation**_
 **I was inspired by the classical and impressionism art movement which I have articulated in my webpage.
 Both represent my interest and appreciation of classical and elegant design which embody my personality.
 Specifically, I have attempted to closely base my design from Claude Monet and his artwork due to a connection in my first project from the Digital Media Studio 1: Production course.
 The reason behind adding an artwork by Claude Monet called, The Water-Lily Pond, is because of the nature and bridge.
 The bridge is represented in my third assignment as new beginnings and the lily pond in my first as growth, purposefully building a connection between my projects in order to emphasise my admiration for both classical art and the appreciation of nature through design.
 I gained inspiration from the Claude Monet painting above my piano and the idea of new beginnings in my 3D digital environment.**